xiaodaigh/JDF.jl/README.md

 ## Benchmarks
 Here are some benchmarks using the [Fannie Mae Mortgage Data](https://docs.rapids.ai/datasets/mortgage-data).
 Please note that a reading of zero means that the method has failed to read or write.

-JDF is a decent performaner on both read and write and can achieve comparable performance to [R's {fst}](https://www.fstpackage.org/), once compiled.
+JDF is a decent performer on both read and write and can achieve comparable performance to [R's {fst}](https://www.fstpackage.org/), once compiled.
 The JDF format also results in much smaller file size vs Feather.jl in this particular example (probably due to Feather.jl's inefficient storage of `Union{String, Missing}`).

 ![](benchmarks/results/fannie-mae-read-Performance_2004Q3.txt.png)
 ![](benchmarks/results/fannie-mae-write-Performance_2004Q3.txt.png)